Think Again — Book Summary

 This then leads to Part 2, the first chapter of which begins with how to convince people to change their opinions.
 Approaching debates as an avenue to learn (instead of as a battle) helps in challenging opinions and rethinking.
 Another way is to find common ground between both extremes, which also helps the other person be more agreeable.

-Asking questionsinstead of just stating arguments is also a good way.
+Asking questions instead of just stating arguments is also a good way.
 By asking questions, we invite the other party to join us as a partner and think for themselves.

 The next chapter discusses a thorny topic: stereotypes, as well as how to persuade people to change them.
 Interestingly, it begins by testing hypotheses formulated on how to make rival groups agree.
 The hypotheses, which include things like finding common ground and considering humanity, failed.
 What succeeded was getting the groups to rethink the arbitrariness of their animosity.